leiteway/NewsPaper_App/README.md

 # Initialize the Postman
-Methods in Postman to view, add, edit, and delete movie posters in our database.
-Click on this link to obtain our Postman information about the CRUD in our database.
-You can to view, add, edit, and delete the articles on it.<br>
+Click on this link to obtain our Postman information about the methods of the CRUD in our database.
+You can view, add, edit, and delete the articles of our website on it.<br>
 https://albamartinmz.postman.co/workspace/My-Workspace~1d37aef0-5e05-4f4d-8aa0-e702b0ca00bc/collection/32563763-1112c32c-0d93-4046-a71e-6813616cd5b7?action=share&creator=32563763